 Mighty, in partnership with the Gabonese NGO Brainforest, sent undercover investigators to Africa and found Olam bulldozing Gabonese rainforests to establish monoculture palm oil plantations.
 In Asia, Olam has created a secretive market for rogue palm oil companies that is undermining the strong forest conservation and human rights policies recently adopted by most of the other large players in the palm oil industry, making it harder to prevent a recurrence of the haze crisis.
 Ironically, Olam is majority-owned by the people of Singapore through their national wealth fund, Temasek.
 As such, they are unwittingly contributing to the deforestation that puts their own air quality at severe risk.
-This report reveals, through remote sensing, on-theground field investigation, and supply chain analysis, the extent of Olam's impact across two continents.
-It also shows how this palm oil is making it into products of Olam customers such as Pepsico, KraftHeinz, ConAgra, Unilever, Mondelez, and Nestle.
+This report reveals, through remote sensing, on-the-ground field investigation, and supply chain analysis, the extent of Olam's impact across two continents.
+It also reveals that Olam's customers include brand name companies such as Pepsico, KraftHeinz, ConAgra, Unilever, Mondelez, and Nestle.
 The report outlines the immediate opportunity that the Singaporean people, Olam's customers, investors, and the general public have to compel the company to change, and align its standards with industry best practices for sustainability and social responsibility.